CCS Athletics Faculty

 Seventy individual medalists boast honors in the ISAL Conference in the years of competition under Bass, including a first place finish at the ISAL Par Girls’ Team Championship in 2017-2018.

 Bass graduated from Texas State University in May of 1981 with a Bachelor of Science degree in Education.
-Coach Bass and her husband, Skip, have been married for 35 years and have one son, Brett.

 Scott loves tennis and has been teaching professionally for over 25 years in San Antonio.
 He is a Holmes High School graduate where he was a local tennis standout.
 He went on to play Collegiate Tennis at the University of Hawaii.

 Through his training, Scott has a talent to pinpoint what each athlete needs.
 Scott's live ball drills, point play situations, ladder sequences, and fitness training helps each CCS athlete attain their goals.
 When he isn’t coaching at CCS, Scott serves as the Co-Director of Tennis at The Tennis Park of Whispering Oaks.